nesquik2/farmidian/README.md

 # farmidian
--credits in desc.
--tysm jieying (linjieyingg), alberto, and jackie!!!!!
+-credits in desc. + tysm jieying (linjieyingg), alberto, and jackie!!!!!